TheAirlineProject/TheAirlineProject_Web/README.md

 Mailing list, TODOS, and roadmap coming soon!

+Looking for a project management web app of some sort possibly.

+TODO list: docs/tap-web.TODO

 Current dir structure:

 pages/ - contains PHP helper pages for things like database imports and general use stuff that isn't part of the game (but could be)